dCO2/blog-gh-pages/writing/index.md

 ## Why depression?

-To attepmt to undertand the causes of depression locally, i.e by studying the source of depression in an individual, we hit a hard wall because depression, in another sense, is sadness that has forgotten its true causes – forgotten because remembering may generate overwhelming, untenable feelings of pain and loss.
+To attempt to undertand the causes of depression locally, i.e, by studying the source of depression in an individual, we hit a hard wall because depression, in another sense, is sadness that has forgotten its true causes – forgotten because remembering may generate overwhelming, untenable feelings of pain and loss.
 A better approach will be to undersrtand its causes globally.
 Why depression?
 Is it a disease of our time?
 Of civilization or Modernity?
 Or is it etched into our genes?